multiversx/mx-docs/docs/technology/glossary.md

 **Validate**: the act of running a validator node and contributing to the network by relaying and validating information.

-**Stake**: locking funds in a staking pool in order to secure the network and receive rewards.

-**Delegate**: contribute to the network security by delegating 1 EGLD or more towards a staking provider that operates validator nodes.
+**Stake**: contribute to the network security by delegating 1 EGLD or more towards a staking provider that operates validator nodes.

+**Delegate**: contribute to the network security by delegating 10 EGLD or more towards the Elrond Community Delegation contract.

 **Stake rewards**: locked funds for running validator nodes to secure the network and generate income in form of rewards.
 Rewards can be claimed or restaked.

 **Delegate rewards**: locked funds from delegation contracts also generate income in form of rewards.
 These rewards can be claimed or redelegated

 **Unstake**: the intention to unlock staked/delegated funds, that will become available after the 10 epoch unbonding period.